Mike Davis (wrestler)

-Michael Davis (November 2, 1956 – December 25, 2001) was an American professional wrestler best known as one half of the tag team Rock 'n' Roll RPMs with Tommy Lane which lasted several years.
+Michael Davis (November 2, 1955– December 25, 2001) was an American professional wrestler best known as one half of the tag team Rock 'n' Roll RPMs with Tommy Lane which lasted several years.
 The RPM's were one of the best-known heel tag teams throughout the southern United States in promotions such as World Class Championship Wrestling and the Continental Wrestling Association based out of Memphis.
 Mike Davis was also a member of Kevin Sullivan's faction known as the Army of Darkness.

 Career

 Trained by both Lars Anderson and Vince Castelli, Mike Davis got his start in Eddie Graham's Championship Wrestling from Florida (CWF) promotion.
 He found himself working as a member of Kevin Sullivan's faction, known collectively as the Army of Darkness.
 In both 1983 and 1984, he spent a few months working for the promotions All Japan Pro Wrestling and New Japan Pro-Wrestling.
 At the 1984 Starrcade event, he lost the NWA Junior Heavyweight Title to Denny Brown (whom he was an admirer of).

 Davis formed a tag team known as the Rock 'n' Roll RPMs with Tommy Lane.
 They spent time wrestling in the mid 80's in Memphis before making their move to the World Class promotion, which at the time was still affiliated with the NWA.
-Dusty Rhodes had the idea of making them a tag them as he wanted a heel tag team, bleached blond with dark beards, according to Davis in a 2001 interview.
+Dusty Rhodes had the idea of making them a tag team as he wanted a heel tag team, bleached blond with dark beards, according to Davis in a 2001 interview.
 With the team being known for their bright colored tights and hanging bandanas, The Rock 'n' Roll RPMs were glorified for their finishing move "The Spandex Splits", which would eventually turn out to be outlawed as the move caused extensive neck injuries.